-The community development director is responsible for Take action to enforcing and taking actions to remedy violations of this article. as specified in section 16-815
+The community development director is responsible for enforcing and taking actions to remedy violations of this article.

-16-12.30-B. Development Permits
+16-10.30-B. Development Permits

 A development permit must be obtained before any construction or other development begins within any special flood hazard area.
 Application for a development permit must be made on forms furnished by the floodplain coordinator and may include, but not be limited to, plans in duplicate drawn to scale showing the nature, location, dimensions, and elevation of the area in question; existing or proposed structures, fill, storage of materials, drainage facilities; and the location of the foregoing.